Haemato Oncology Treatment in Hyderabad

 The department of Haemato oncology looks after all the disease of blood and Lymphatics.
-We cover Benign Haematology, Malignanat Haematology, Bleeding and thrombosis problems along with Bone marrow Transplantation.
+We cover Benign Haematology, Malignant Haematology, Bleeding and thrombosis problems along with Bone marrow Transplantation.

-We work alongside Medical, Radiation and surgical oncologists and share the infrastructure whose primary focus is solid tumors like Breast, colon, Lung etc.
+We work alongside Medical, Radiation and surgical oncologists and share the infrastructure whose primary focus is solid tumours like breast, colon, Lung etc.

-We provide world class care mainly following UK based treatment approach and you will be provided with clinical letter addressing the issues discussed regarding Management plan.
+We provide world-class care mainly following UK based treatment approach and you will be provided with a clinical letter addressing the issues discussed regarding Management plan.

-We have well established multidisciplinary Transplant team with trained nurses providing one to one care, on site aphaeresis machine, stem cell storage facility, Transplant Immunology lab with excellent support of transfusion lab along with world class qualified Transplant Consultants.
+We have well established multidisciplinary Transplant team with trained nurses providing one to one care, on-site aphaeresis machine, stem cell storage facility, Transplant Immunology lab with the excellent support of transfusion lab along with world-class qualified Transplant Consultants.

-Our specialist have knowledge in laboratory medicine as well, along with clinical care provides a unique opportunity to combine clinical skills with cutting edge science in making diagnosis and choosing appropriate treatment plan and monitor progress in world class standards.
+Our specialist has knowledge in laboratory medicine as well, along with clinical care provides a unique opportunity to combine clinical skills with cutting edge science in making the diagnosis and choosing appropriate treatment plan and monitor progress in world-class standards.

-We frequently contribute to diagnosis and management in other specialties and in intensive care setting as blood disorders can present in various forms and at times diagnosis can be very difficult.
+We frequently contribute to diagnosis and management in other specialities and in intensive care setting as blood disorders can present in various forms and at times the diagnosis can be very difficult.

-Treatment of blood cancers depends on particular type and can vary considerably from patient to patient.
+Treatment of blood cancers depends on the particular type and can vary considerably from patient to patient.

-We would risk stratify the cancer at the time of diagnosis to understand how the disease will behave on the long term which can influence treatment plan.
+We would risk stratifying cancer at the time of diagnosis to understand how the disease will behave in the long term which can influence the treatment plan.

 Many of our patients are surprised to hear in some cases treatment may not need to be started immediately.
-This is referred to as “watchful waiting “who needs periodic follow up and need for treatment can be in years.
+This is referred to as “watchful waiting “who needs periodic follow-up and the need for treatment can be in years.